 A statement of the formal offer and publication of the timetable.

-Abacus prints as of all Eurostar & SETL services offered at D-22.
+Abacus prints as of all Eurostar & Southeastern services offered at D-22.

 Details on the flexing of trains. (if any trains need to be amended due to a clash, planning rules or SRT issues)